gomizilla/gomizilla/README.md

         The first project I made was to help my Japanese students and Japanese teachers of English.
         <br>
         It was a static page that randomized the order of letters in a word:
-        <i> pelap ➡ apple </i>
+        <i> pelap -> apple </i>
         <br>
         or randomized the order of words in a sentence:
-        <i> like cats I ➡ I like cats </i>
+        <i> like cats I -> I like cats </i>
         <br/>
         <br/>
         It helped increased vocabulary retention/word order amongst students and gave teachers a game they could use at any time.
 This sparked my desire to continue learning and build up my software engineering skills.
+It is the original idea to my vocab game repo.
 </details>
 <br/>

 ## 🧰 Languages and Tools

-#

 <img align="left" alt="JavaScript" width="30px" style="padding-right: 10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" />
 <img align="left" alt="NodeJS" width="30px" style="padding-right: 10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/nodejs/nodejs-original.svg" />